Thank you for helping patients become informed partners in their health!

 You can also ask a medical librarian for help to evaluate the reading level of your document or have a document edited for you.

-Please contact the Patient and Family Resource Librarian at (514) 340-8222 ext.
-22391 or firstname.lastname@example.org with the document(s) to be edited and we will respond as soon as possible (usually within three business days).
+Please contact the Patient and Family Resource Librarian by email at firstname.lastname@example.org with the document(s) to be edited and we will respond as soon as possible.